 - Document management (integrated with cloud storage services) – within items you can add attachments from your own computer, GoogDriveive, Dropbox, Box and others

-- Comments and collaboration with direct commenting on tasks and tagging with @mentions
+- Comments and collaboration with direct commenting using tagging with @mentions

 - Powerful search capabilities

-- Calendar view to know when a work is done or due
+- Calendar to know when a job is done or due

 - Collaborate with external entities such as vendors, contractors, and partners.

-Besides the basic features available with the standard version of Asana, premium account holders will also benefit from the following additional functionality
+Besides the basic stuff available with the standard version, premium account holders will also benefit from the following additional functionality

-- Private projects – activities which are only visible to select members of a team
+- Private projects – activities which are only visible to some members

-- Task dependencies – an essential feature for project managers which set the order of tasks (i.e. specific tasks have to be completed before or after others)
+- Dependencies – an essential feature for project managers which set the order/priority tasks have to be completed

 - Unlimited dashboards

-- Up to 15 members in each team and unlimited guests
+- Up to 15 member and unlimited guests

 - SSO and SAML